 New Sudbury Days

-New Sudbury Days is returning for a fourth year with activities on August 25 and 26 at Twin Forks and Westmount parks.
-This festival is a series of family-focused events that offers opportunities for residents to get together and celebrate the great neighbourhood we live in!
+New Sudbury Days is returning for a fifth year with activities on August 24 and 25 at Twin Forks and Westmount community parks.
+This festival is a series of free family-focused events that offers opportunities for residents to get together and celebrate the great neighbourhood we live in!

 About New Sudbury